Advanced Quantitative MethodsFind a programme

 Further information on funding for prospective UK, EU and international postgraduate students.

-A Masters (or equivalent) in a discipline from the social or health sciences, and familiarity with intermediate-level quantitative techniques or multiple regression.
-For more methodological projects within the areas of social statistics and biostatistics, an MSc in Statistics or equivalent (eg Econometrics) is required.
+A Master's (or equivalent) in a discipline from the social or health sciences, and familiarity with intermediate-level quantitative techniques or multiple regression.
+For more methodological projects within social statistics and biostatistics, an MSc in Statistics or equivalent (eg econometrics) is required.

 See international equivalent qualifications on the International Office website.